Hira Singh of Nabha: Early life

+Rule

 In 1871, the line of the Phulkian dynasty which had ruled Nabha, a small 11-gun state, since 1718 became extinct upon the death from tuberculosis of the young Raja, Bhagwan Singh (1842–1871).
 The remaining two lines of the dynasty-the rulers of Patiala and Jind-in conjunction with the British government fixed upon Hira Singh Gosal as the successor to the Nabha gadi (throne).
 Hira Singh ascended the throne of Nabha on 9 June 1871 and began a long and successful reign that would usher Nabha into the modern era.
-Great monuments and public buildings were erected, roads, railways, hospitals, schools and palaces were constructed and an efficient modern army was established that saw service during the Second Afghan War and the Tirah Expedition.
-As well, agriculture flourished with the construction of an irrigation canal at Sirhind, and Nabha soon produced bountiful harvests of wheat, sugar, pulses, millet and cotton, thus enabling the state to increase the value of its land revenue assessments.
+Great monuments and public buildings were erected, roads, railways, hospitals, schools and palaces were constructed and an efficient modern army established that saw service during the Second Afghan War and the Tirah Expedition.
+As well, agriculture flourished with the construction of an irrigation canal at Sirhind, and Nabha soon produced bountiful harvests of wheat, sugarcane, pulses, millet and cotton, thus enabling the state to increase the value of its land revenue assessments.

-As a result of Hira Singh's improvements, in 1877 Nabha was raised to a salute of 13-guns and Hira Singh himself was decorated with the Empress of India Gold Medal and knighted two years later with the GCSI.
+As a result of Hira Singh's improvements, in 1877 Nabha was raised to a salute of 13-guns and Hira Singh himself was decorated with the Empress of India Gold Medal and knighted two years later with the GCSI.In 1894, Hira Singh was granted the title of Raja-i-Rajagan and in 1898 was granted a 15-gun personal salute.
+He attended the 1903 Delhi Durbar to mark the succession of Edward VII as Emperor of India, where he played an important part as one of the senior ruling princes present.

-Later years

-In 1894, Hira Singh was granted the title of Raja-i-Rajagan and in 1898 was granted a 15-gun personal salute.
 He received the honorary rank of Colonel in the Army and was appointed a Knight Grand Commander of the Order of the Indian Empire (GCIE) in the 1903 Durbar Honours on 1 January 1903.
 He was made a Colonel of the 14th King George's Own Ferozepore Sikhs in the British Indian Army in 1904.

+Death and succession

 Only a fortnight before his death, Hira Singh was raised to the rank of Maharaja of Nabha.
 Hira Singh died at the Hira Mahal on Christmas Eve 1911, aged 68 after a four-decade reign.
-He was succeeded by his only son, Ripudaman Singh Gosal.
+He was succeeded by his only son, Ripudaman Singh.

+Legacy

+Valentine Cameron Prinsep stated the following on Hira Singh after his death: